Positive-Unlabelled Active Learning to Curate a Dataset for Orca Resident Interpretation: Introduction

 Where $V$ is the Vapnik-Chervonenkis dimension, $n$ is the number of samples, $e_m$ is the propensity of a positive sample to be labelled under the selected completely-at-random (SCAR) assumption, and $h$ is Massart margin that quantifies the difficulty of classifying the data~\cite{JMLR:v24:22-067}.
 A lower Massart margin, $h$, indicates a harder to classify example.
 Fortunately, in the active learning setting $e_m$ approaches 1 as labelling progresses.
 This drives the bound towards the standard classification bound.
 For a difficult to classify problem, or for a large pretrained model, having unlabelled positive samples in your dataset incurs virtually no penalty as compared to a standard training setup when the negative instances vastly outnumber the positive instances.

+These bounds show that models with sufficient data can lower their empirical risk on \textit{I.I.D.} test data irrespective of architecture choices.
+We use transformer-based models that are universal function approximators for sequential data problems~\cite{Yun2020Are}.

 Knowing that performant models can be uncovered using noisy labels is fortunate for passive acoustic monitoring, since we can rely on non-experts.
-The caveat is that the SCAR assumption used to derive the bounds may be broken by selectively identifying high SNR samples.
+The challenge for machine learning models in this problem setting is that the SCAR assumption used to derive the bounds may be broken by selectively identifying high SNR samples.
+Systematic archive searches require amateur (noisy) labellers, since the quantity of available archival data grows faster than experts can process them.
 In a related work investigating the ability of citizen scientists to annotate deep-sea images, the citizen scientists positively identified 50-65\% of expert annotated positive images, while maintaining a true positive rate of 36-46\%~\cite{10.1371/journal.pone.0218086}.
 This enriched sensitivity reduces expert burden so long as it is above the ambient positivity rate of the data.
 While these capabilities might not transfer from imaging to audio annotation, we hypothesize that amateur listeners can similarly identify high-SNR instances leading to ample labelled marine mammal acoustic events.

-We hypothesize that by combining positive-unlabelled learning, amateur labelling, and active-learning, we can recover classifiers that outperform existing state-of-the art classifiers.
-The resulting models should be small enough and efficient enough to search the evergrowing archives of SRKW habitat.
+We hypothesize that by combining positive-unlabelled learning, amateur labelling, and active-learning, we can recover classifiers that often outperform existing state-of-the art classifiers.
+The resulting models should be small enough and efficient enough to search the ever growing archives of SRKW habitat.